 Despite beating them in the first-ever National League Championship Series in 1969, the Mets and Braves were really only rivals for a brief time, roughly 1998 to 2001.
 In each of those seasons, the Braves won the NL Eastern Division and the Mets finished 2nd, just missing the Wild Card in '98, getting it before losing to the Braves in the NL Championship Series in '99, then catching a break in 2000 when the Braves lost to the St. Louis Cardinals, who then lost to the Mets.
 Who then, of course, lost the World Series to the Yankees.

 Now that the Phillies have gotten good, the Mets are, for the first time in their history, really, seeing what a rivalry is.

 DISCLAIMER: I have never been to Atlanta.
 Much of this information is from the Braves' website.
 And, of course, with the series starting tomorrow, you won't have much of a chance to put any plan based on this entry into action.
 Sorry, but due to commitments in the real world, the delay couldn't be helped.

 Before You Go.
 Being well south of New York, Atlanta is usually warmer than we are.
 In addition, Turner Field does not offer much protection from the sun.
-The website of the Atlanta Journal-Constitution (used to be 2 papers, now 1) is predicting low 80s for afternoons and mid-60s for evenings, with a 30 percent chance of rain on Saturday.
-So dress for warm weather, even though we're in late September.
+Check the website of the Atlanta Journal-Constitution (used to be 2 papers, now 1) before you go; it's too soon to check its weather predictions.
+Best to dress for warm weather, especially as we're in mid-June.
 They don't call it "Hot-lanta" just for its nightlife.

 Although Georgia, a.k.a.
 The Heart of the South, seceded from the Union in 1861, it was readmitted in 1870.
 You do not need a passport, and you don't need to change your U.S. dollars into Confederate money.
 Do keep in mind, though: They think you talk as funny as you think they do.